-The trust will use the proceeds it receives in the combined offerings to pay the forward purchase price in respect of the CPOs sold by it in the form of ADSs and CPOs in the combined offerings, which would be approximately \$103.6 million, based on the proportion corresponding to such CPOs of the aggregate forward purchase price under these forward contracts, with any proceeds from the combined offerings in excess of such forward purchase price to be distributed by the trust to us.
-We intend for any CPOs underlying these forward contracts that are not sold in the combined offerings or pursuant to the exercise by the underwriters of the over-allotment option to be returned by the trust to the applicable banks and for the forward contracts with those banks to remain in effect with respect to the returned CPOs.
+The trust will use the proceeds it receives in the Mexican offering to pay the forward purchase price in respect of the CPOs sold by it, which we expect at settlement will be approximately \$66.5 million, with any proceeds in excess of such forward purchase price to be distributed by the trust to us.
+We intend for any CPOs underlying these forward contracts that are not sold in the combined offerings or pursuant to the exercise by the underwriters of the overallotment option to be returned by the trust to the applicable banks and for the forward contracts with those banks to remain in effect with respect to the returned CPOs.